-Dakota can calculate confidence intervals on estimated parameters.
-These are computed on a per-parameter basis; they are not joint confidence intervals.
-The intervals reported are 95% intervals around the estimated parameters, and are calculated as the optimal value of the estimated parameters +/- a t-test statistic times the standard error (SE) of the estimated parameter vector.
-The SE is based on a linearization approximation involving the matrix of the derivatives of the model with respect to the derivatives of the estimated parameters.
-In the case where these gradients are extremely inaccurate or the model is very nonlinear, the confidence intervals reported are likely to be inaccurate as well.
-(Confidence intervals cannot be calculated when the number of least-squares terms is less than the number of parameters to be estimated, or when using vendor numerical gradients.)
-See [123] and [147] for more details about confidence intervals, and note that there are alternative approaches such as Bonferroni confidence intervals and joint confidence intervals based on linear approximations or F-tests.
+In the case where estimated gradients are extremely inaccurate or the model is very nonlinear, the confidence intervals reported are likely inaccurate as well.
+Further, confidence intervals cannot be calculated when the number of least-squares terms is less than the number of parameters to be estimated, when using vendor numerical gradients, or where there are replicate experiments.
+See [147] for more details about confidence intervals, and note that there are alternative approaches such as Bonferroni confidence intervals and joint confidence intervals based on linear approximations or F-tests.